dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 Very few applications can achieve the maximum IPC of a machine.
 Intel Goldencove core can theoretically execute four integer additions/subtractions, plus one load, plus one store (for a total of six instructions) per clock, but an application is highly unlikely to have the appropriate mix of independent instructions adjacent to each other to exploit all that potential parallelism.

 Pipeline slot utilization is one of the core metrics in Top-down Microarchitecture Analysis (see [@sec:TMA]).
-For example, Frontend Bound and Back-End Bound metrics are expressed as a percentage of unutilized pipeline slots due to various bottlenecks.
+For example, Frontend Bound and Backend Bound metrics are expressed as a percentage of unutilized pipeline slots due to various bottlenecks.

 [^2]: Although there are some exceptions.
 For instance, macrofused compare-and-branch instructions only require a single pipeline slot but are counted as two instructions.
 In some extreme cases, this may cause IPC to be greater than the machine width.